Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 Choose techniques that support the mission and exploit the enemy's weakness.

 **Outcome**
-Tactical actions serve the larger purpose instead of becoming routine.
+Tactical actions serve a larger purpose rather than becoming routine.

 Chapter: Understanding Tactics - Marine Corps Tactics